-Commercializing the open source FingerprintJS browser fingerprinting tech nabs Chicago entrepreneur $4M – TechCrunch
+Commercializing the open-source FingerprintJS browser fingerprinting tech nabs Chicago entrepreneur $4M – TechCrunch

 “FingerprintJS APIs make it possible for developers to quickly embed fraud detection and prevention capabilities into their code,” said Abhishek Sharma, principal at Nexus Venture Partners, in a statement.
 “We are excited to partner with the FingerprintJS team because of their product-led bottom-up technology development and distribution in a category that has historically been reliant on top-down enterprise sales.”

-One potential roadblock to FingerprintJS’ growth comes from recent the General Data Protection Regulations enacted by the European Union and better known by their acronym, GDPR.
+One potential roadblock to FingerprintJS’ growth comes from the recent General Data Protection Regulations enacted by the European Union and better known by their acronym, GDPR.
 Those regulations restrict the use of several browser fingerprinting and tracking technologies.
-Some browsers, including Chrome, Firefox, and Safari, have even set up their own controls to limit the amount of data a website can use to track visitors online.
+Some browsers, including Chrome, Firefox and Safari, have even set up their own controls to limit the amount of data a website can use to track visitors online.

 Pinto is undeterred.